teisdbr/winlibrs-docs-test/librs-spec.md

 **Description:** Number of Stolen Vehicles is the sum of the Segment 31's that have a Property Description containing a Vehicle and a Property Loss Type of '7 - Stolen'.
 For it to appear in Segment 30 with any value other than Zero (0), there must be Segment 31's present in the Incident that meet those conditions.

 **Data Characteristics:** 2 Characters Numeric.
-If less than 10, a Zero (0) should be in the first character (EG: 01, 02, 03, etc...).
-Should always have a value when Segment 30 is present, using '00' if no Motor Vehicle Thefts (NIBRS 240) are present.
+If less than 10, a Zero (0) should be in the first character (EG: 01, 02, 03, etc...). ~~Should always have a value when Segment 30 is present, using '00' if no stolen vehicle are present in the Incident.~~ Update 07/2021 - This should only have a value if there is a Completed 240 - MV Theft Offense in the Incident.
+00 does not represent 0 stolen vehicles, rather 'Unknown'.

 ### Requirements: